crepe/crepe/README.md

 run Gist::API
 ```

-The above example will give you a Rack application that you can run with the `rackup` command, respoding to the following routes:
+The above example will give you a Rack application that you can run with the `rackup` command, responding to the following routes:

 ```
 GET    /gists